A2HC2021/a2hc2021.github.io/_pages/sub.md

 Manuscripts should be submitted to EasyChair: [https://easychair.org/conferences/?conf=a2hc2021]().

 Papers submitted to A2HC 2021 must describe original research results and must not have been published or simultaneously submitted anywhere else.
-**At least one author** of each accepted paper must register for the HIMAS 2020 and present the paper at the workshop (be it in presence or remotely).
+**At least one author** of each accepted paper must register for the A2HC 2021 and present the paper at the workshop (be it in presence or remotely).

 ## Publication venue